TassianaMilka/Course/Dio/Microsoft 50 Anos - Computação em Nuvem com Azure/Como a Computação em Nuvem Funciona/README.md

 When did it happen?

-I held it in 2025 the April;
+I held it in 2025 the Mays;

 How many steps?